 Having used Outread, it seems a little odd to switch back to Instapaper.
 It's surprising how sub-vocalization is almost gone when I read articles on Outread.
 And that definitely has a huge impact on the reading speed.

-One gripe that I have with iOS 7 is that it doesn't let me save articles or pieces of text to third-party apps right from within the share sheet (unless you use a jailbreak tweak).
+One gripe that I have with iOS 7 is that it doesn't let me save articles or pieces of text to third-party apps right from within the share sheet.
 But if you copy something to the iOS clipboard, it's readily available in Outread.